itk-dev/os2forms_sync/README.md

 All published webforms are listed on `/admin/os2forms/sync/webform` (API data on `/os2forms/sync/jsonapi/webform`).

-Webforms available for import are listed on `/os2forms/sync/jsonapi/webform/available`.
+Webforms available for import are listed on `/admin/os2forms/sync/webform`.

-Imported webforms are listed on `/os2forms/sync/jsonapi/webform/imported`.

 ## Drush commands